-Primarily the members of the TSU will work 6:00 p.m. - 4:00 a.m., Tuesday through Friday, It must be clarified that from time to time, adjustments to schedules must be made when man power adjustments are necessary and unavoidable.
-This would include times when a patrol squad has experienced a critical manpower shortage, or special assignments involving traffic control or similar events.
+Primarily the members of the TSU will work 7:00 p.m. - 5:00 a.m., Tuesday through Friday, It must be clarified that from time to time, adjustments to schedules must be made when staffing is low, and when adjustments are necessary and unavoidable.
+This would include times when a patrol squad has experienced a critical staffing shortage, or special assignments involving traffic control or similar events.

 When it becomes necessary to make such adjustments, this will account for less than ten percent of the total enforcement time allotted to the unit.